intri-in/manage-my-damn-life-nextjs/docs/Updating.md

 - Logout and Log back in.
 - Turn this setting off to speed up login time.

+## Updating to v0.9.0

+ ### Breaking changes

+ The name of env variable NEXT_PUBLIC_BASE_URL has been changed to NEXT_BASE_URL.
+It is a required variable now.
+Please set it, otherwise the backend will throw an error while adding OAuth Account.

 ## Updating to v0.6.0

 ### Breaking changes